WVa Tudor’s Biscuit World faces labor complaint from feds - NewsBreak

 The complaint also alleges that Elkview Tudor’s managers repeatedly told employees involved in the union effort they could lose their jobs or see their pay docked if they formed a union.
 One supervisor is accused of saying anti–union employees could give the pro–union employees “as much hell” as they wanted.

-Tudor’s Biscuit World did not respond to a request from The Associated Press seeking comment.
+Tudor’s Biscuit World did not return a request from The Associated Press seeking comment.
 In a response to the complaint filed last week, an attorney for Tudor’s denied all allegations of unfair labor practices.

 The complaint against Tudor’s franchise in Elkview, a town of fewer than 2,000 people, echoes a larger national movement of organizing among retail and food service workers.
 Federal labor officials filed a sweeping complaint Friday accusing Starbucks of unfair labor practices at its stores in Buffalo, New York, including retaliation against pro–union employees.